-Smart wastewaster management is key to poverty reduction.
-It will sustain ecosystem services; improve food security, health and ultimately the economy.
+Smart wastewater management is key to poverty reduction.
+It will sustain ecosystem services; improve food security, health, and ultimately the economy.

 1. Preventive practices:

-Laws, policies and advocacy should be designed to encourage all stakeholders to reduce the generation of wastewater.
-This will reduce the volume of wastewater that we have to eventually deal with.
+Laws, policies, and advocacy should be designed to encourage all stakeholders to reduce the generation of wastewater.
+That will reduce the volume of wastewater that we have to eventually deal with.

 2. Capture the wastewater immediately:

-Appropriate technology and practices must be laid to capture wastewater straight from its source and directed to the right places for treatment.
-This part will involve significant investment, but the long-term benefits will be worth it.
+Appropriate technology and best practices can be used to capture wastewater straight from its source and directed to the right places for treatment.
+This part will involve a significant investment, but the long-term benefits will be worth it.
 It may involve laying different underground pipes to carry different types of wastewater.

-In many rural dwellings all over the world, the sun, vegetation, soils and bacteria are able to take care of wastewater naturally if discharged into the environment with little or no treatment.
+In many rural dwellings all over the world, the sun, vegetation, soils, and bacteria can take care of wastewater naturally if discharged into the environment with little or no treatment.
 It is possible because the volumes are very small.
-In urban centers the amounts of wastewater produced is staggering and simply impossible for nature to take care of.
-This is why we need to treat wastewater using appropriate and relevant technology before discharging into the environment.
+In urban centers, the amounts of wastewater produced are staggering and simply impossible for nature to take care of.
+This is why we need to treat wastewater using appropriate and relevant technology before discharging it into the environment.

 4. Recycle and re-use water:

-This involves the use of physical, biological and chemical principles to remove contaminants from wastewater.
+That involves the use of physical, biological, and chemical principles to remove contaminants from wastewater.
 The type of wastewater will determine the kind of principle to apply.
-Water recycle, reuse and reclaim are often used to mean the same thing.
-An example is water that is used over and over again for cooling purposes in an energy plant.
-Another example is to capture gray water (those from sinks, shower and laundry drains) and reused for landscaping, construction and concrete mixing purposes.
+Water recycle, reuse, and reclaim are often used to mean the same thing.
+An example is a water that is used over and over again for cooling purposes in an energy plant.
+Another example is to capture gray water (those from sinks, shower, and laundry drains) and reused it for landscaping, construction, and concrete mixing purposes.